linusromlandArchives/romland.dev/docs/api/projectImage/create.md

 **Data constraints**

-> Specify the project image ID in the URL.
+> Specify the project ID in the URL.

 | Required | Parameter | Description             | Datatype |
 | -------- | --------- | ----------------------- | -------- |